MedicalVisionGroup/mvg_utils/README.md

 **How do the GPUs compare?**

 There is a total of 104 GPUs on the cluster.
-The following table tabulates some information about the GPUs on the cluster.
+The table tabulates some information about the GPUs on the cluster.

 | GPU              	| #  	| release date 	| GPU memory (GB) 	| approx. speed factor 	|
 |------------------	|----	|--------------	|-----------------	|----------------------	|